 We are currently weathering both a PSU meltdown and disk failure (with full compliment of side effects) on the main squid-cache.org server.
-The Squid sysadmin are all working on it as fast as possible.
+The Squid sysadmin and Foundation are all working on it as fast as possible.

-Mailing lists and public repository access are not yet available.
 Donations towards the purchase of a new server are greatly appreciated and will allow us to buy better hardware.

 Apologies for the inconvenience.